Looking for occupational therapy treatment ideas specifically for men? Here is a list for you!

 You can use these basic activities to work on a huge variety of areas - everything from activity tolerance and balance, to executive function, a sensory diet or fine motor activities.
 Use your activity analysis skills to determine how the task can be modified to achieve the goals you are working on.

-Occupation Based Treatment Ideas for Men
+14 Occupational Therapy Treatment Ideas for Geriatrics - Specifically Men

 Worn Furniture: replace material, fix legs, re-stain wood, putty holes, etc